 Well, I didn’t get accepted into either, and I don’t believe there are any other groups like that in Auckland :/ .
 There goes the only two opportunities that I feel like could grow me.

 If this was a bigger city, I’m sure there would be so much more on offer.
-In fact, I KNOW there is more to offer since I’ve been more included in other bigger countries, like my sole shining achievement of being the runner up in an Asian-American website’s writing contest (did you know that Americans don’t really use terms that end with t as past tense, like dreamt and spelt?
-So I actually had to pay attention to the terms I used and my spelling like colorful and favorite and pajama lolol).
-And if I was in Singapore or Asia where being Chinese WAS the dominant group, I would be in a privileged position of being on the main stage for opportunities.
+In fact, I KNOW there is more to offer since I’ve been more included in other bigger countries, like my sole shining achievement of being the runner up in an Asian-American website’s writing contest (sidenote: did you know that Americans don’t really use terms that end with t as past tense, like dreamt and spelt?
+And if I was in Singapore or Asia where being Chinese IS the dominant group, I would be in a privileged position of being on the main stage for opportunities.

 I’ve also had my little fantasy of owning a house for a very long time.
 I’ve been such a cheapskate my whole life, and that is what I’ve been saving for.
 I’ve always said I’d rather pay for a mortgage rather than rent.
 And let me just also say.
 I don’t have a million dollars.

 Which is about the average house price in a nice area in Auckland, which is unobtainable.
 The cheapest houses probably start around $650,000 in Auckland in a low decile area, with prices climbing as you get closer to the city or to a nicer suburb.
 I honestly do not know how I’m going to be able to afford a house, especially with coronavirus taking a good chunk off my Kiwisaver (NZ superannuation) that I was going to use for a house deposit.
 But even then, I don’t earn enough for banks to happily lend me more than half a mill.